Sacramento River Cats

 The Sacramento River Cats are a Minor League Baseball team of the Pacific Coast League (PCL) and are the Triple-A affiliate of the San Francisco Giants.
-Prior to 2015, the River Cats were the Triple-A affiliate of the Oakland Athletics for 15 years.
-They are based in West Sacramento, California, and play their home games at Sutter Health Park which opened in 2000 and was known as Raley Field through 2019.
+Prior to 2015, the River Cats were the Triple-A affiliate of the Oakland Athletics for 15 seasons.
+They are based in West Sacramento, California, and play their home games at Sutter Health Park, which opened in 2000 and was known as Raley Field through 2019.

 Sacramento was previously represented in the Pacific Coast League by the Solons, a charter member of the league which was founded in 1903.
 Three different versions of the Solons played in California's capital city in 1903, 1905, from 1909 to 1914, from 1918 to 1960, and from 1974 to 1976.
 The River Cats have played in the PCL since 2000, including the 2021 season in which it was known as the Triple-A West, and are the only charter city to still host a PCL team.

 The River Cats have won five PCL championships.
 Recently they won the league crown in 2019; previously they won back-to-back in 2007 and 2008.
 They went on to win the Triple-A National Championship Game in all three seasons.
 Sacramento also won the PCL title in 2003 and 2004.